The 1619 Project: Motivations for the American Revolution

+Much of the debate about the accuracy of the 1619 project revolved around Lord Dunmore's Proclamation.

 Significant controversy has centered on the project's claims that "one of the primary reasons the colonists decided to declare their independence from Britain was because they wanted to protect the institution of slavery".
 According to Princeton University professor Sean Wilentz, the claim that there was a "perceptible British threat to American slavery in 1776" is an ahistorical assertion, noting that the British abolitionist movement was practically non-existent in 1776.
 Wilentz also criticized the project's mentioning the Somerset v Stewart case to support its argument, since that legal decision concerned slavery in England, with no effect in the American colonies.
 Wilentz wrote that the project's claims that "if the Revolution had caused the ending of the slave trade, this would have upended the economy of the colonies, in both the North and the South" did not consider the numerous attempts to outlaw—or impose prohibitive duties on—the slave trade by several colonies from 1769 to 1774.
 The historians critical of the project have said that many of America's Founding Fathers, such as John Adams, James Otis, and Thomas Paine, opposed slavery.
 They also said that every state north of Maryland took steps to abolish slavery after the revolution.

 In defense of the project, Silverstein said that the Somerset case caused a "sensation" in American reports.
 But Wilentz countered that the decision was reported by only six newspapers in the southern colonies, and the tone of the coverage was indifferent.
 Also at issue was the significance of Dunmore's Proclamation as cited by Silverstein, with Wilentz asserting that the event was a response to rebellion rather than a cause; he also questioned the reliance on a quotation by Edward Rutledge as interpreted by Jill Lepore.
 Harris has also pointed to Dunmore's Proclamation as a spur to the disruption of slavery by the revolutionary side as well.